profumato4/ScreenCaptureMailer/README.md

 - It is advisable not to use the email password but to use an app password to log in, follow the instructions on the [link](https://support.google.com/accounts/answer/185833?hl=en)

 - After you have done all these things you can simply launch the file and based on the interval entered and other configurations you will receive screenshots regularly

+# License
+This software is released under the MIT license.
+See the file [LICENSE](https://github.com/profumato4/ScreenCaptureMailer/blob/main/LICENSE) for further information.